 The Grange has a smoothness and a complexity that we are lacking when I buy those cheaper wines.
 Now we are spoiled for life!
 Just kidding, but it truly was delicious, and the longer we drank it, the better it got.
 Of course, with just a tasting, it did not take long to finish it, but it was wonderful while we had it.
 Little did we realize that it would spoil our wine tastings for the rest of the day.

 Seppeltsfield is another big name with some history behind it.
 Not much younger that Chateau Tanunda, with origins dating back to the 1850’s, Seppeltsfield prides itself on being the only winery in the world that releases a 100 year old single vintage every year.

 Tim and I tasted more wine, but it was here that Tyler and Kara got a chance to do a tasting as well.
 Seppeltsfield is also well known for their raspberry cordial, a non-alcoholic option that our kids gulped down.
 We purchased a bottle, and now when Tim and I drink our wine, our kids can have their cordials.

 Our Barossa Valley wine tasting ended at Jacob’s Creek, another huge winery in the region.
-Here we tried more reds, preferring the shiraz over everything else.
+Here we tried more reds, preferring the Shiraz over everything else.
 The best part of Jacob’s Creek were the sunset views over the vineyard, with the sunlight streaming in through the floor to ceiling windows.
 Gorgeous!

-Wine Tasting McLaren Vale
+Wine Tasting in McLaren Vale